 Changing Tenant Assets

-When you assign a phone number or endpoint to a Tenant, all records generated by that number will remain associated with that Tenant regardless of how the number is routed.
-For example - if you assign a phone number to Tenant A, but route it to an endpoint for Tenant B, the inbound call will be associated with Tenant A. Please be careful that you do not confuse where a call is routed with which Tenant it is for.
+When you assign a phone number or IP to a Tenant, all records generated by that number will remain associated with that Tenant regardless of how the number is routed.
+For example - if you assign a phone number to Tenant A, but route it to an IP for Tenant B, the inbound call will be associated with Tenant A. Please be careful that you do not confuse where a call is routed with which Tenant it is for.